 Finally, don’t forget the company events.
 Posting images and videos from these gatherings gives you permission to tag attendees, prompting them to engage and help reach a wider audience.

-Start Transforming Your Company Social Culture Today
+Start Transforming Your Company Social Media Culture Today

 Remember, successful advocacy programs are strategic, sustainable, and organic.
 Building your program starts with setting SMART goals and defining key metrics.
 Reach across departments.
 Members from Marketing, HR, and Leadership should all be involved in this process.